greggjuri/balance-ball/README.md

 - Particle trails on the ball
 - Glowing effects on platform and power-ups
 - Pulsing shield aura when protected
+- Magnetic field effect when magnet is active
+- Frozen cyan effect when time freeze is active
 - Dramatic black hole sucking animation
 - Animated background with twinkling stars